cptnbrando/am_radio/README.md

-# am_radio - A Spotify live radio application created by Captain Brando!
+# am_radio - A Spotify live radio application

-## Project Description

 am_radio is a full-stack Spring/Angular music player application to share Spotify playlists and listen to them in realtime, with chatrooms and a swanky visualizer to boot.<br>
 Frontend Angular project and docs can be found in [/angular](https://github.com/cptnbrando/am_radio/tree/main/angular).